 Web developers need strategies to provide HDR content on their web pages without harming the experience for users of non-HDR displays or mixed-HDR multi-display setups as HDR-supported screens become more common.

-Current this feature is supported in Safari only and has positve sentiments from the developers.
+Currently this feature is supported in Safari only and has positive sentiments from the developers.

 dynamic-range and video-dynamic-range are the new additions which may be either of standard or high in value.

-This would help us to toggle the CSS rules accordingly and would alos reflect on Javascript via window.matchMedia() API.
+This would help us to toggle the CSS rules accordingly and would also reflect in JavaScript via window.matchMedia() API.

 From the spec: dynamic-range represents the combination of max brightness, color depth, and contrast ratio that are supported by the UA and output device.

-high indicated the combination of the User Agent and the output device fulfill all of the following criteria:
+high indicates the combination of the User Agent and the output device fulfill all of the following criteria:

-standard is for One or more of the criteria for a high dynamic-range is not fulfilled.
+standard is for when one or more of the criteria for a high dynamic-range is not fulfilled.

 video-dynamic-range represents the combination of max brightness, color depth, and contrast ratio that are supported by the UA and output device’s video plane.